fedibtc/fedi-mods/README.md

 ### Phase 1 - Open Lightning Standards (WebLN / LNURL)

-The simplest and most straightforward Fedi-mod is a WebLN enabled website.
-Fedi-mods run in Fedi's in-app browser to inject WebLN and give a native payments / auth integration with Fedi's balances.
+The simplest and most straightforward Fedi Mod is a WebLN enabled website.
+Fedi Mods run in Fedi's in-app browser to inject WebLN and give a native payments / auth integration with Fedi's balances.
 Fedi has a FEDIMODS constant that you can add your site to.
 Then your mod will show up alongside the other mods on the home page.
 Easy peasy.

 ```typescript
 export const FEDIMODS: FediMod[] = [